-14. (1) A person who owns or keeps a class A dog shall Prohibition from keep that dog under control in his private premises.

-(2) A person shall not keep a class A dog on premises, whether indoors or outdoors, that accommodate more than one household.

-(3) A person who contravenes subsection (1) or (2) commits an offence and is liable on summary conviction to a fine of fifty thousand dollars and to imprisonment for one year.

-(4) If the owner or keeper of a class A dog allows it to enter private premises where it is not permitted to be, and-

-- (a) there are reasonable grounds for apprehension that it will injure any person, the owner or keeper commits an offence and is liable on summary conviction to a fine of fifty thousand dollars and to imprisonment for one year; or - (b) the dog injures any person, the owner or keeper commits and offence and is liable on summary conviction to a fine of one hundred thousand dollars and to imprisonment for five years.
+- 14. (1) A person who owns or keeps a class A dog shall keep that dog under control in his private premises. - (2) A person shall not keep a class A dog on premises, whether indoors or outdoors, that accommodate more than one household. - (3) A person who contravenes subsection (1) or (2) commits an offence and is liable on summary conviction to a fine of fifty thousand dollars and to imprisonment for one year. - (4) If the owner or keeper of a class A dog, without reasonable cause, allows it to enter private premises where it is not permitted to be, and- - (a) there are reasonable grounds for apprehension that it will injure any person, the owner or keeper commits an offence and is liable on summary conviction to a fine of fifty thousand dollars and to imprisonment for one year; or - (b) the dog injures any person, the owner or keeper commits and offence and is liable on summary conviction to a fine of one hundred thousand dollars and to imprisonment for five years. - (5) Where a class A dog enters onto private premises, the owner or occupier of those premises may destroy the dog.